The man is dividing the golf world.

-It is this extra strength which golf commentators believe has resulted in his huge drives from the tee which has seen him become the longest hitter on the PGA Tour in 2020.
+It is this extra strength that golf commentators believe has resulted in his huge drives from the tee which has seen him become the longest hitter on the PGA Tour in 2020.

 “Ok, I’m going to let you in,” Harrington told Off The Ball.

 “This is your inside track here.
 He has you all fooled!
 I played The Open at Royal Portrush last year.
 On the range, there are three people.
 There’s a young German kid, skinny tall lad, he’s probably 6’2″ or 6’3”.

 “He’s cracking the ball out on a cold day, into the wind, on the range into 191mph ball speed and he’s in rainwear.

 “So, everything is against you hitting at speed.
 So I’m on the range and I’m looking at this and I’m going, ‘Wow, that’s impressive.’

 “Between me and him is Bryson DeChambeau standing on the range.
 The kid goads Bryson to have a go.

 “I helped him too because I wanted to see Bryson have a go.
 So on a cold day with a normal driver in heavy gear, Bryson knocked out 189mph ball speed.